dimitrismallis/CAD-Assistant/README.md

 ---

 🚧 **Code coming soon!**
 We are currently preparing the code for public release.
-Please stay tuned and star the repository to get notified.
-If you have any questions for this work, feel free to reach out.
+Reach out if you have any questions about this work.

 ---